yoctoproject/poky/documentation/contributor-guide/submit-changes.rst

 You should send patches to the appropriate mailing list so that they can be reviewed by the right contributors and merged by the appropriate maintainer.
 The specific mailing list you need to use depends on the location of the code you are changing.
-Each component (e.g. layer) should have a ``README`` file that indicates where to send the changes and which process to follow.

 If people have concerns with any of the patches, they will usually voice their concern over the mailing list.
 If patches do not receive any negative reviews, the maintainer of the affected layer typically takes them, tests them, and then based on successful testing, merges them.

+In general, each component (e.g. layer) should have a ``README`` file that indicates where to send the changes and which process to follow.

 The "poky" repository, which is the Yocto Project's reference build environment, is a hybrid repository that contains several individual